True HEPA filter is the real deal.

 What Is HEPA-type filter?

-AKA HEPA-based filter, it is the inferior version to a standard HEPA filter.
-It is gaining traction in air purifier world due to the low cost with relatable efficiency.
+A HEPA-type filter is an inferior version to a True HEPA filter.
+It is gaining traction in the air purifier world due to the low cost with relatable efficiency.
 HEPA-type filter has a 99% efficiency rate or less at capturing particles as small as 2 microns.
-It is also made out of thin fibers glass but with less density thus finer particles like germs would be able to sneak pass.
-HEPA-type filter is rated between 13-16 MERV.
-It is commonly found in the lower-end air purifiers.
+It is made out of thin fibers glass but with less density; finer particles like germs would be able to sneak past.
+A HEPA-type filter is rated between 13-16 MERV.
+It is commonly found in lower-end air purifiers.
 Some HEPA-type filters are washable and reusable.

-What Is The Difference Between HEPA And True HEPA?
+What Are The Difference Between HEPA And True HEPA?

 True HEPA Filter